 TEST 2: Testing For Spark At The Distributor Cap

-IMPORTANT: This test is only for when one or several (but not all) of the spark plug wires did not spark in TEST 1!
+Important: this test is only for when one or several (but not all) of the spark plug wires did not spark!

-Remove the spark plug wire that did not spark from its tower on the distributor cap.
+Remove the spark plug wire (that didn't spark) from its tower on the distributor cap.

-Connect the spark tester directly on the tower as shown on the photo above.
+Place the spark tester directly on the tower as shown on the photo above.

-Ground the spark tester to the battery negative (-) terminal with battery jump-start cable.
+Ground the spark tester to the battery negative terminal with a jump start cable.

-Have your assistant crank the engine while you observe the spark tester.
+Have your helper to crank the engine while you observe the HEI spark tester.

 Repeat this test with the others that did not fire off spark (if applicable).

-Here's the why of the no spark result: As the spark plug wire ages, its normal resistance to spark increases to the point that it can not and does not transmit the spark to the spark plug.
+Here's the why of the no spark result: As the spark plug wire gets older, its normal resistance to spark increases to the point that the it can't and doesn't channel spark to the spark plug.
 This will either cause a misfire, or a lack of power, or a no start condition.
 Spark plug wires don't last forever, especially after-market ones (average life-span is 3 to 4 years).